devilry/trix2/docs/administrator/add_admin.rst

 When your administrator list is updated click the save button in the bottom right position of your browser window.

-.. [#tips] A little trick: To mark several users hold in the shift or control button on your keyboard and click on the users.
+.. [#tips] Tips: To mark several users hold in the Control(On Windows) / CMD(On Mac) button on your keyboard and click on the users.